ianwdunlop/ci-cd-versioning/README.md

 │   ├── Dockerfile
 │   ├── gitlab-ci.example.yml
 │   └── release.sh
+├── r
+│   ├── Dockerfile
+│   ├── gitlab-ci.example.yml
+│   └── release.sh
 ```

 ## Usage
-There are lots of commands, most of them are used internally by the release process but you have access to them all if you need them.
+There are lots of commands, most of them are used internally by the release process, but you have access to them all if you need them.

 `cictl` has the following commands:
 * `get`: get a resource.